aj0strow/measurement/README.md

 #### Measurements

-Conversions are done through `Measurement` instances.
-Instances have an amount, and a unit of measurement.
+Conversions are done through `Measurement::Base` instances.
+Instances have an amount, and a unit (`Measurement::Unit`).

 ```
 height = Measurement.new 6, :feet